insected/bobbae_gcp-wiki/Kubernetes-Architecture.md

 In Kubernetes, objects are analogous to a job or a completed task in the real world.
 You can use them to define common tasks, store them in a version control system, and apply them with kubectl apply.
 Kubernetes ensures that this triggers everything necessary to bring your declarative description to life by creating the dependent resources (like pods) to run your software.
 Kubernetes contains a number of built-in object types that can be created with this workflow, like Deployments and Services.

 With [Operators](https://www.youtube.com/watch?v=ha3LjlD6g7g), Kubernetes allows cluster maintainers or software providers to define their own Kubernetes object types, called custom resource definitions (CRDs).
 These objects can be handled by the Kubernetes API, just like built-in object types.
 Inside the Operator code, authors can define how to act on those custom objects.

 Operators are software extensions to Kubernetes that make use of [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to manage applications and their components.
 Operators follow Kubernetes principles, notably the [control loop](https://kubernetes.io/docs/concepts/architecture/controller).

 https://blog.container-solutions.com/kubernetes-operators-explained

 Operators make it easy to manage complex stateful applications on top of Kubernetes.
-However writing an Operator today can be difficult because of challenges such as using low level APIs, writing boilerplate, and a lack of modularity which leads to duplication.

 [https://kubernetes.io/docs/concepts/extend-kubernetes/operator/](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/)